bropump/Manifesto/README.md

 Neiro bropump is an open-source focused Solana meme token built around the dog Neiro, it has a very strong focus towards corporations, individuals, developers, artists and the community driving the success of Neiro bropump instead of any centralised authority, this is known as the collective 'bropump spirit'.

+# Why Neiro Bropump?

+We love dog memes, we love $NEIRO bropump, the mission and movement towards an open source first dog token on Solana is one that we see as the next evolution.
+With the very limited supply of Neiro and the ultra fast and low cost transactions of Solana, this is the next evolution of Dog money onchain.
+You'll also love Neiro bropump if you believe in fair launched, freely available, organic, distributed, decentralised focused, open to anyone meme tokens that want everyone around the world to bropump 👊⛽️.

 # The bropump emoji

 There is a commonly used emoji identifier for Neiro bropump, the fist and the pump.
 Together these mean, "people united" 👊 , "higher together" ⛽️, 👊⛽️, an indentifier for community and decentralised finance.